hunter-yeago/Archive-Cozy-Video-Corner/README.md

 <br>
 **Design:** MVC, Observer, Single Page Application

-**HTML:**
+**State Management:**

-HTML is dynamically rendered with Javascript and focuses on using semantic elements to comply with Web Content Accessibility Guidelines.
+Redux is used to share state between components that are far from each other in the component tree.
+Otherwise, the UseState hook is used.

-**SCSS:**
+**Responsiveness:**

-Responsive design without media queries.
+Responsive design with only one media breakpoint.
+Ternary operator is used in App.JS file to re-render the page based on window size.
 Mixins and modules were used to follow the DRY principle and reduce file sizes.
 I used Andy Bell's CSS [Reset](https://andy-bell.co.uk/a-modern-css-reset/) to reduce browser inconsistencies.

-**Javascript:**
+**Proxy Server:**

-I used the WebStorage API to store user decks locally on their device.
-For form validation I  implemented the Constraint Validation API to display custom error messages for each form input.
-Upon successful submission of the form, I convert the input values into a data object using the FormData API and send it to the model to create a Deck object.
-Additionally, I used a function from the date-fns library to ensure that the chosen due-date for the deck is in the future.
+Stuff about Proxy Server

 **Resetting user data in local storage:**
   <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/resetingdata.gif" alt="Gif showing demo of resetting local storage" width="90vw"/>